swax/Mindmess/README.md

   - Use Mindmess to iteratively merge them into a single document.
 - You're working on a system architecture or database schema.
   - Go back and forth with the AI, modifying the schema, asking it for things you might of missed, etc..
+- Merging together news fragments from multiple sources along with comments

 ### Functions